udap/udap.github.io/whitepapers/UDAP-Whitepaper-English.md

 We call our basic asset contract `Singular` and the design decisions are:

 1. A piece of asset is uniquely associated with a smart contract account.
 As a result, the full token identification is the account address, such as `/eth-chain-id/0xa1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1a1`.
 The account is the **home** for the asset.
 People can easily scan the information about this token thru public services like [Etherscan](http://etherscan.io/).
 2. The owner of the `Singular` token must be another smart contract account, named `OwnerOfSingulars`.
 There is no direct way for EOAs to own `Singular` tokens.
-This design largely conforms to Ethereum’s [account abstraction model](https://github.com/ethereum/EIPs/issues/859) that will be deployed in a future version of Ethereum.
+This design is largely in the same direction of Ethereum’s [account abstraction model](https://github.com/ethereum/EIPs/issues/859) ([discussion](https://ethresear.ch/t/tradeoffs-in-account-abstraction-proposals/263))that might be deployed in a future version of Ethereum.
 3. It should support `push` ownership transfer and `pull` ownership transfer patterns.
 In so called one-step transfer, the current owner can pass an offer of the token ownership to the receiver account and the receiver account can choose to accept or reject the offer *in the same transaction*.
 In a two-step ownership transfer, however, the current owner reserves the token for the next owner in a transaction.
 The address of the token is passed to the receiver out-of-band.
 The receiver issues a separate transaction to accept the offer, once it determines that the offer is in its interest.
 4. Operators.
 The `OwnerOfSingulars` account can assign operators to help with ownership transfers.
 Having an operator to manage the asset token on the owner’s behalf is a pattern that has been accepted by some other proposals, such as ERC721 and ERC777.
 People have found it convenient in handling token trading.
 The current token owner can appoint an operator for the *next* ownership change.
 But setting the operators on the token directly is polluting the token interface.
 5. Timelock.
 When an owner make an offer of ownership to someone else by calling the `approveReceiver()` function, there is a required argument for expiry time, during which period the receiver can take the ownership at will by invoking `accept(...)`on the token, which will in turn send a notification to the previous owner for it to any state update it wants, or even chain to another action.
 A critical design is that the owner cannot change his mind during the offer period.
 This is essentially a time-lock for the transaction.
 In contrast, neither ERC20 nor ERC721 or any of their derivatives offers built-in time-locks for ownership trading.